oap-project/gazelle_plugin/oap-cache/oap/docs/Developer-Guide.md

 		Add the get and set method for the changed protected variable.
 ```

-## Enable NUMA binding for PMem in Spark
+## Enabling NUMA binding for PMem in Spark

-#### Rebuild Spark packages with NUMA binding patch
+### Rebuilding Spark packages with NUMA binding patch

 When using PMem as a cache medium apply the [NUMA](https://www.kernel.org/doc/html/v4.18/vm/numa.html) binding patch [numa-binding-spark-3.0.0.patch](./numa-binding-spark-3.0.0.patch) to Spark source code for best performance.

-1. Download src for [spark-3.0.0](https://archive.apache.org/dist/spark/spark-3.0.0/spark-3.0.0.tgz) and clone the src from github.
+1. Download src for [Spark-3.0.0](https://archive.apache.org/dist/spark/spark-3.0.0/spark-3.0.0.tgz) and clone the src from github.

 2. Apply this patch and [rebuild](https://spark.apache.org/docs/latest/building-spark.html) the Spark package.